You are the park that puts forth pomegranates,

-When the wealthiest man of all time wrote his Song of Songs, Indian 'Aloes' was not only not endangered and on the verge of extinction – it was the only oud known.
+When the wealthiest man of all time wrote his Song of Songs, Indian 'Aloes' was not only not endangered – it was the only oud known.
 The caravans made their way to the Holy Land from the East, carrying musk pods from Kashmir, precious aloeswood from Assam, and 'all kinds of incense'.

 We have not taken Solomon's heavenly fragrance and mixed it with Alpha-Isomethyl Ionone, or Hexyl Cinnamal, or Benzyl Benzoate, or Hydroxycitronellal.
-Oud Sulaiman comes to you directly from the remote woodlands of Assam, from the very last few Oud trees to be found in them.
+Oud Sulaiman comes to you directly from the remote woodlands of Assam, distilled eleven years ago, available this Eid only.

 Alas!
 The Oud I have been searching for over a decade.
 So near but yet far, why did I not go for the Oud Sulaiman! – A. Ali, UK

 Yet another bottle of magic to tempt me!
 With the economy so shaky, I should not do this but if I have to stand in the unemployment line I will at least smell like a Prince!
 Thank you! – T. Kennedy, NY